-The higher risk of a car crash is due to increased levels of physical impairment.
+The greater risk of a car crash is due to increased levels of physical impairment.

 The Increased Dangers of Poly-Substance Abuse

-Another research project published last year in the Journal of Studies on Alcohol and Drugs found that teens that combined the two substances were more likely to display unsafe driving than those who only used one substance.
+Another research project published last year in the Journal of Studies on Alcohol and Drugs found that teens who combined the 2 substances were more likely to display unsafe driving than those who only used 1 substance.

-Teens who smoked pot and drank were 90 percent more likely to get a traffic ticket than teens that didn’t use either substance.
-They were also 50 percent more likely to be involved in a car crash.
+Teens who smoked pot and drank were 90% more likely to get a traffic ticket than teens who didn’t use either substance.
+They were also 50% more likely to be involved in a car crash.

-Those who only used alcohol were 40 percent more likely to get a ticket and 24 percent more likely to be in a car crash than their non-substance using peers.
+Those who only used alcohol were 40% more likely to get a ticket and 20% more likely to be in a car crash than their non-substance using peers.

-Although abuse of marijuana should never be condoned, those who are planning to smoke should always designate a sober driver – it’s the only way to make sure everyone gets home safely.
+Although the abuse of marijuana should never be condoned, those who are planning to smoke should always designate a sober driver—it’s the only way to make sure that everyone gets home safely.